 EUROCONTROL provides up to two tokens per organisation free of charge.
 A one-time fee of €200 is charged for each additional token.

 Each token is valid for a minimum of five years to cater for technological, operational or contractual evolutions.
 After five years, EUROCONTROL will charge a new contribution fee when renewing the tokens with new technologies.

 EUROCONTROL reserves the right to cancel the tokens which have not been used for six months, for efficiency and security reasons.
 Should you require a new token after this cancellation, you will have to submit a new request via the NM Service request form.
 Any new access so requested and granted will be charged for.

-If you are experiencing problems with accessing or using the tool, please contact us by using our page's contact form.
+Are you experiencing technical problems with accessing or using the tool.